mkristian/rails-resty-gwt/README.md

 which is a GIN based setup. the __managed__ classes will be modified by the scaffold generators. the other files are once generated and can be changed as needed. the __MyAppModule.java__ can be changed with care (only the __super.configure();__ and __new GinFactoryModuleBuilder()__should stay as it is). the EntryPoint of the application is __MyAppEntryPoint.java__.

+## binstubs which use bundler and setup the classpath (if needed)

+`rmvn bundle install`

+will get all the gems and jars in place and setup binstubs as bundler would do without ruby-maven. when you set your environment **PATH** to

+`export PATH=target/bin:$PATH`

+then you have all the `rails`, `rake`, `rspec` commands installed by your gems with gems + jars in place.

 ## compile to javascript ##

 which is not needed for development. to compile the java code as follows.